edgedb/easy-edgedb/chapter3/index.md

 Now we are completely inside Dracula's castle, so this is a good time to create a `Vampire` type.
 We can extend it from `abstract type Person` because that type has `name` and `places_visited`, which are good for `Vampire` too.

 One possibility is adding `age` to `Person` so that all the other types can use it too.
-Then `Person' would look like this:
+Then `Person` would look like this:

 ```sdl
 abstract type Person {